Eggington House: John and Joan Hodgson

 John and Joan Hodgson lived at Eggington House between 1918 and 1936.
 During that time Sylvia Pankhurst, the famous suffragette made frequent visits to the house.
 Pankhurst was a friend of Joan when they were both in the suffragette movement.
-At that time her maiden name was Miss Joan Wickham and she was for some time the Secretary of Sylvia’s famous mother Emmeline Pankhurst.
+At that time her maiden name was Miss Joan Wickham and she was for some time the Secretary of Sylvia's famous mother Emmeline Pankhurst.
 In 1913 she organised Emmeline Pankhurst’s tour of the US and received a great deal of publicity for her work.

 Joan was born Alice Joan Wickham in 1888 in London.
 Her father was Lieutenant Colonel Henry Wickham and her mother was Lady Ethelreda Caroline Gordon who was the daughter of Charles Gordon, Marquess of Huntly.
 Joan spent much of her childhood living at Barnwell Castle and later Cotterstock Hall.

 In 1918 she married John Lawrence Hodgson who was a civil and electrical engineer.
-Immediately after their marriage the couple moved into Egglington House.
+Immediately after their marriage the couple moved into Eggington House.
 Here they held numerous house parties.
 Besides Sylvia Pankhurst they entertained other notable people.
 One of these was Sir Albert Richardson, a leading architect who lived in Avenue House in Ampthill.
 In his biography his visits to Eggington House are mentioned.
-The house is described in the following terms.
+The house is described in the following terms:

-“Eggington was tall and Queen Anne, three storeys of white sash windows looked out on to a carriage sweep and lavender-filled gardens, it deserved the high praise that John Hodgson had bestowed on it.
-The Hodgsons became firm friends and the visits between Ampthill and Eggington were frequent.”
+"Eggington was tall and Queen Anne, three storeys of white sash windows looked out on to a carriage sweep and lavender-filled gardens, it deserved the high praise that John Hodgson had bestowed on it.
+The Hodgsons became firm friends and the visits between Ampthill and Eggington were frequent."

 John Hodgson died in 1936 and Joan moved from Eggington House.
 She died 30 years later in Eton, Berkshire.

+In 1952 Eggington House was designated a Grade II* listed building.